defenseunicorns/uds-cli/adr/0009-bundle-media-types.md

 Option 1, keep the historical media types.
 This decision is based on the following considerations:
 - We'd like to keep the bundle's OCI format stable and not introduce breaking changes unless there is a benefit to end users.
 - This is a proven solution that works with existing UDS CLI code.
-- While Option 2 could be valuable, there isn't much benefit to existing users the code improvement may only be marginal.
+- While Option 2 could be valuable, there isn't much benefit to existing users and the code improvement may only be marginal.

 ## Consequences